 If you would like a cake with super tall layers, bake the cakes in 3 8x3-inch baking pans.
 If using the smaller pan, you may need to add an additional 5 to 8 minutes to the bake time.

 3 cups (374g) all-purpose flour

 2 cups (397g) granulated sugar

 2 teaspoons baking powder

 1/2 teaspoon baking soda

-3/4 teaspoon Kosher salt
+3/4 teaspoon kosher salt

-- 1 cup (227 grams) unsalted butter, softened
+1 cup (227g) unsalted butter, softened

 5 large eggs, room temperature

 1 1/4 cups buttermilk

 1 tablespoon vanilla extract

 Preheat the oven to 350°F. Spray 3 9x2-inch baking pans with nonstick spray (or butter and flour) and line the bottoms with parchment rounds.

-In the bowl of a stand mixer, combine the flour, sugar, baking powder, baking soda, and Kosher salt on low speed with the paddle attachment (you can also use a hand mixer).
+In the bowl of a stand mixer, combine the flour, sugar, baking powder, baking soda, and kosher salt on low speed with the paddle attachment (you can also use a hand mixer).